Study and Work Abroad

 Students who study abroad are not exempted from independent work requirements.
 The Department usually can make arrangements to either find a JP adviser in the location where the student spends the semester or year abroad or to indicate a departmental adviser who will be in contact with the student by e-mail throughout the semester or year abroad.

 Approved courses taken abroad in one semester will normally count for up to three departmental courses.
 Students must complete the program abroad to the standards required by the foreign institution.
-For more information, please see the Guide to Study Abroad and the Study Abroad Handbook which are available online or in the Office of International Programs.
+For more information, please see the Guide to International Programs and the International Travel Handbook which are available online or in the Office of International Programs.

 Summer Language Study